 But that was the 1990s; why teach and promote darkroom photography now?

-1. It stresses ‘trial and error’ learning
+1. Traditional photography techniques stress ‘trial and error’ learning

 Teaching darkroom photography emphasizes experimentation and a sense of trial and error.
 Students realize quickly that they will make mistakes—things can go wrong, but things can also go quite right.
 There is frustration, to be sure, but there is also the joy that comes with success, and even with certain lucky errors.
 Darkroom technique brings together artistic and scientific experimentation in an enjoyable manner.
 Students observe chemical reactions, ponder mathematical ratios, and grapple with physical properties of light and perspective, whether they work with black-and-white or color processes.